liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 monkey patches that bring back the old behaviour.

 We applied the patches, ran our test suite, and... saw a lot of red.
-The thing with monkey patches is that they are helpful when they work out of the box.
+The thing with copied monkey patches is that they are helpful when they work out of the box.
 When they don't work and you have to debug these patches and develop patches for the patches, their value diminishes.

 The code snippets in the guide are certain solutions, but it's difficult to